wai-blue/adios-docs/Documentation/6. Database/Model.md

 ### getEnumValues()

 Returns an array of table items as enumeration values.
-The value of items is set based on the lookup value set in the retrieved model.
+The value of items is set based on the lookup column set in the retrieved model.

 ```php
 $model->getEnumValues();